aniketk13/My-Notes/README.md

 # My-Notes
-An offline notes application to keep your data secured.
+An offline notes application to keep your data secured